LukeNarke/LukeNarke/README.md

 - 📫 Please reach me via email: LNarke@gmail.com
 - 😄 My personal website is: https://lukenarke.netlify.app/
 - ✅ To see my highest-quality project visit: https://kobrastance.vercel.app/
-- 🔼 Was made with NextJS, Tailwind CSS, MongoDB, Express, Typescript, and more!
+- 🔼 Was made with NextJS, Tailwind CSS, MongoDB, Typescript, and more!
 - 🔻 All repositories below are projects to showcase my ability.
 I am more than happy to go through the code of my production websites during an interview process.